Cloud VMS vs Self-Hosted

 Open-source VMS can be secure for business use when properly configured — network-segmented cameras, no public-facing management interfaces, VPN-only remote access, and regular firmware updates.
 The security posture depends heavily on operational discipline, not just the software itself.
 The primary risk is misconfiguration and deferred maintenance, not inherent insecurity of open-source software.

 Most commercial IP cameras manufactured in the past decade support ONVIF or RTSP protocols, which cloud VMS platforms including iFovea use to connect cameras.
 If your existing cameras support these protocols, they can typically connect to a cloud VMS platform without replacement.
-See the BYOC (Bring Your Own Camera) guide for compatibility details.
+See the BYOC guide for compatibility details.

 The iFovea gateway device provides local edge recording that continues during internet outages.
 Cameras keep recording to the local buffer; when internet connectivity restores, the recording sync resumes.
 Live remote viewing is not available during outages, but local recording continuity is maintained.

-Migration from self-hosted VMS to cloud VMS typically involves: (1) verifying existing camera ONVIF/RTSP compatibility, (2) deploying the cloud gateway at the site, (3) connecting cameras to the gateway, (4) configuring recording schedules and AI analytics in the cloud platform, (5) decommissioning the local server.
-Historical footage from the old system typically cannot be migrated — the old server should be retained in read-only mode for as long as footage access is needed.
+Migration involves: (1) verifying existing camera ONVIF/RTSP compatibility, (2) deploying the cloud gateway at the site, (3) connecting cameras to the gateway, (4) configuring recording schedules and AI analytics in the cloud platform, (5) decommissioning the local server.
+Historical footage from the old system should be retained in read-only mode for as long as footage access is needed.

 Related Resources